graphery/graphane/src/web-component/README.md

   .tag('my-component');
 ```

-As a result of executing this code, we can use a new component of Graphery with the
+As a result of executing this code, we can use a new component of Graphane with the
 name `g-my-component`:

 ```html